The0DevOf1AI/iris-knn-classifier/README.md

 - ✅ Uses scikit-learn's built-in Iris dataset
 - ✅ Implements KNN (k=3) classification
-- ✅ Splits dataset into training and testing sets
+- ✅ Splits the dataset into training and testing sets
 - ✅ Evaluates accuracy
 - ✅ Makes predictions on sample data
 - ✅ Saves and loads model using `joblib`